 If you don’t select “only bookmarks” you will get your entire media file broken into clips that correspond with the transcript rows.

-Click “Export” and download the ZIP file.
+Click “Let's do this” and download the ZIP file.
 Unzip it and you will find an *.xml file.

 3. Open Adobe Audition and then go to the “File” menu and click “Import…” like this: